opensearch-project/opensearch-k8s-operator/README.md

     kubectl create os-cluster.yaml

+- Note: the current installation deploys with the default demo certificate provided by OpenSearch.

 ## Deleting an OpenSearch cluster
 In order to delete the cluster, please delete your OpenSearch cluster resource; this will delete the cluster namespace and all its resources.